International

 Burial vs. Cremation in Spain

 Historically, Spain was a staunchly Catholic country where burial was the only option.
-However, 2025 data shows a massive shift, with cremation rates hitting nearly 48%.
+However, 2025 data shows a clear trend, with cremation rates hitting nearly 48%.

 Niche Burials (Inhumación)